fal-ai/dbt-fal/docsite/docs/fal/orchestrate-dbt-runs/refs-sources-context.md

 ---
-sidebar_position: 1
+sidebar_position: 2
 ---

-# Referring to dbt models and sources from a Python context
+# Refer to dbt models and sources from a Python context

 fal introduces variables and functions in the context of a script to make it easier to interact with your data.